 He is regularly instructed to advise on issues of the law of state aid.
 Some instructions include: He has advised on the application of the law of state aid to a Development Agreements in the aviation industry, on Business Rates Relief and the law of state aid.

 Recent work includes a written Opinion on the law of State Aid and natural disasters, advice on business rates and state aid as well as on the application of s.237 Town and Country Planning Act 1990.

 He has experience of cases before the European Court of Human Rights in Strasbourg on issues of property, freedom of religion and free speech.
 Cases include

 Khudados v United Kingdom, European Court of Human Rights, September 2010.
 Application to the Strasbourg Court on the basis of an Article 6 complaint (with Robert McCracken QC).

-He has advocacy experience in the Court of Appeal, the High Court, the Upper Tribunal and First Tier Tribunal.
+He has advocacy experience in High Court, the Upper Tribunal and the First Tier Tribunal.
 He is also a volunteer with Bail for Immigration Detainees and appears on a pro bono basis to the First Tier Tribunal on bail applications.